caroucintra/FEUP-LBAW/EAP.md

 # EAP: Architecture Specification and Prototype

 This proposal corresponds to an architecture specification and prototype of an auction-holding website.
-Since the platform will be created using Laravel, the approach used on the architecture is MVC (separating Models from Views and Controllers).
+Since the platform will be created using Laravel, the approach used in the architecture is MVC (separating Models from Views and Controllers).

 ## A7: Web Resources Specification
 In this artifact, it is described how modules and permissions are conceptualized in this project.
-It is important to create a separation between the different functionalities regarding each module, that way aiming to a well-defined abstraction of the final product.
+It is important to create a separation between the different functionalities regarding each module, that way, aiming to a well-defined abstraction of the final product.

 ### 1. Overview
 This segment identifies the modules that will constitute our application.